 Cargo space is very good.
 There's a generous 26.6 cubic feet back there, which allowed us to secure five suitcases with room to spare.
 That's better than other inbetweener crossovers and even some of those larger models as well.
 Its maximum cargo capacity of 62.8 cubic feet is generous as well and speaks to its boxier dimensions that should make hauling bulkier items easier.

 The Seltos is available with two engines, which are tied to trim level.

-The S Turbo and SX Turbo have a 1.6-liter turbocharged inline-four that pumps out 175 hp and 195 lb-ft of torque – an amount consistent with bigger, pricier crossovers.
+The S Turbo and SX Turbo have a 1.6-liter turbocharged inline-four that pumps out 175 hp and 195 lb-ft of torque.
+That's an amount consistent with bigger, pricier crossovers, and with less weight to lug around, it's consequently quicker.
 It comes only with all-wheel drive and a seven-speed dual-clutch automated manual.
 Fuel economy takes a hit at 25/30/27, which is also comparable to those bigger, pricier crossovers.

 What other Kia Seltos reviews can I read?

 Our first take on the Seltos, including more information about its design and engineering.
 Also some pictures of it with deer.

 We find out how much the Seltos' 26.6-cubic-foot cargo capacity translates to in terms of actual stuff.